Idrissa Camará

-Idrissa Camará (born 20 July 1993) is a Guinea-Bissauan international footballer who plays for Italian club Mazara, as a winger.
+Idrissa Camará (born 20 July 1993) is a Bissau-Guinean international footballer who plays for Italian club Santa Croce, as a winger.

 Club career

 Born in Bissau, Camará has played club football for Étoile Lusitana, Chaves, Visé and Correggese.
 On 1 July 2016 he signed for Serie B team Avellino.
 In January 2018 he moved on loan to Akragas.

 In July 2022, he signed for Eccellenza Sicily club Mazara.

+He left Mazara by the end of the season, and in August 2023 he signed for fellow Eccellenza Sicily club Santa Croce.

 International career

 He made his international debut for Guinea-Bissau in 2010.